FixelAlgorithmsTeam/fixel/_posts/2019-11-27-fixel-edgehancer-3-user-guide.md

 {% include image-user.html srcUrl="https://i.imgur.com/x9xKkVA.jpg" altString="spotshow13235" style="width: 900px; height: 900px;" content="Credit: [spotshow13235](https://flickr.com/photos/149616586@N06/26393322048/) by Ossst Dzesss" %}

 ## Summary
 [Fixel EdgeHancer 3][98] is a different kind of a sharpener.
 It enhance edges by utilizing a unique algorithm which was specifically developed for this task.
-While [Fixel EdgeHancer 2][02] brought the Multi Scale / Frequency to the market surpassing any classic sharpening tool (*High Pass Sharpening*, *Unsharp Mask*, *Smart Sharpen*) [Fixel EdgeHancer 3][98] brings another jump forward - Edge Preserving Based & Halos Free Sharpening.
+While [Fixel EdgeHancer 2][02] brought the concept of targeting edges specifically surpassing any classic sharpening tool (*High Pass Sharpening*, *Unsharp Mask*, *Smart Sharpen*) [Fixel EdgeHancer 3][98] brings another jump forward - Edge Preserving Based & Halos Free Edge Enhancement.
 It is intuitive and easy to use (Classic Plug In behavior within Photoshop *Main Window*) yet in utilizes state of the art algorithm which is proprietary to Fixel Algorithms after years of development.
 We listened to the feedback of many of [Fixel EdgeHancer 2][02] users and used it to create this step forward.